badersur/chirp/module-3/README.md

 ## Testing Your APIs

-To test your API's we'll use [Advanced Rest Client](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo) a Chrome browser application that allows us to test our API's without having to write code.
+To test your APIs we'll use [Advanced Rest Client](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo) a Chrome browser application that allows us to test our API's without having to write code.
 You can also use [Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm) another great application to do the same.

 Open Chrome and either install or open Advanced Rest Client.
-We will make a request to each API we implemented ensure we get the correct place-holder message:
+We will make a request to each API we implemented to ensure we get the correct place-holder message:

 ![](ScreenShots/ss1.png)

 ![](ScreenShots/ss2.png)

-Note that because in app.js we assigned express to use the **api** router at **/api** all routes in this file will have the prefix ''**/api**'
+Note that because in **app.js** we assigned express to use the **api** router at **/api** all routes in this file will have the prefix '**/api**'.

 Ensure that you get the correct 'TODO' message for the remaining **/api/posts**.

 To test the **/api/posts/:id** routes you can simply use any string for the :id part of the path.
-When we implement the API with MongoDB, we'll use the generated ID's from MongoDB.
+When we implement the API with MongoDB, we'll use the generated IDs from MongoDB.

 # Adding the Authentication APIs